Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Introduction

-The local descent construction (cf. \cite{JS, JNQ, ST}) seeks the inverse map of the local Langlands functorial lift from classical groups to general linear groups.
-This construction is naturally tied with the non-tempered Gan-Gross-Prasad (\cite{GGP1}) The descent construction from irreducible supercuspidal self-dual representations of general linear groups to quasi-split unitary groups in terms of types is studied in \cite{ST}.
+The local descent construction (cf. \cite{JS, JNQ, ST}) serves as the inverse of the the local Langlands functorial lift from classical groups to general linear groups.
+This construction is naturally tied with the non-tempered Gan-Gross-Prasad conjecture (\cite{GGP2}).
+The descent construction from irreducible supercuspidal self-dual representations of general linear groups to quasi-split unitary groups in terms of local gamma factors was studied in \cite{ST}.
+Now we describe our second application of \Cref{MF}, which determines the descents of irreducible depth zero supercuspidal representations in terms of supercuspidal types.

-In the second part of the paper, we apply \Cref{MF} to deduce explicit descriptions of the descent for irreducible depth-$0$ supercuspidal representations.

-Descent construction is the inverse map of the Langlands functorial lifting.
-Let $\RF$ be a $p$-adic filed, and $\RE$ be a quadratic extension of $\RF$.
+Let $\RF$ be a $p$-adic field, and $\RE$ be a quadratic extension of $\RF$.
+Let $\CO_E$ denote the ring of integers in $E$, and $\Fp_E$ be the maximal ideal of $\CO_E$.
 Let $\SCEFm$ denote the set of irreducible depth zero supercuspidal representations of $\GL_m(\RE)$ distinguished by $\GL_m(\RF)$.
-As a result of \cite{CG}, $\SCEFm$ is parameterized by the orbits of
+As a result of \cite{CG}, $\SCEFm$ is non-empty only if $\RE/\RF$ is unramified when $m$ is odd and $\RE/\RF$ is ramified when $m$ is even.
+In these cases, $\SCEFm$ is parameterized by the orbits of